Keto Protein Bars

 Are low carb protein bars good for you?

 Low carb protein bars are a fantastic snack to enjoy between meals or as a quick breakfast.
-If using this recipe, they are full of healthy fats, protein, and fiber, which all are key macronutrients to keep you fuller for longer.
+If you use this recipe, they are full of healthy fats, protein, and fiber, which are all key macronutrients that keep you fuller for longer.

 You should always be wary of store-bought protein bars which often contain added sugars and often have as much sugar and calories as a candy bar.